Tesfaye Gebre Kidan: Vice President of Ethiopia

 He was appointed as Vice President of Ethiopia in April 1991.
 He became acting president on 21 May 1991 when Mengistu fled as Ethiopian People's Revolutionary Democratic Front (EPRDF) forces closed in on the capital.

 Tesfaye took over a regime in a state of utter collapse.
 He only ruled for a week before the EPRDF marched into Addis Ababa and seized power on 27 May 1991.
 "Government troops turned on one another," read one contemporary account.
 "Soldiers wantonly looted state property."
 Tesfaye realized almost as soon as he took power that he was in an untenable position.
 With the EPRDF closing in on Addis Ababa from all sides, Tesfaye informed the U.S. chargé d'affaires in Addis Ababa that he could no longer control the situation and had lost command of what was left of the army.
 After announcing a unilateral cease-fire he fled for the safety of the Italian Embassy.
 According to Paul B. Henze, Tesfaye had first sought sanctuary at the US embassy, but Ambassador Robert Houdek turned him away.

 Asylum in the Italian Embassy

-The General remained a virtual prisoner in the Embassy.
+The General remained a virtual prisoner in the embassy.
 He suffered a stroke while at the embassy, and as a result used a wheelchair to move around.

 Death

 Tesfaye's death was publicly confirmed on 4 June 2004.

 It is rumored that he died after being hit over the head with a bottle during a physical brawl with Berhanu.
-CNN later reported that a source confirmed that Berhanu was not involved in the death.

-In the book I noti ospiti, a waiter claimed that on June 2, 2004, Tesfaye was struck on the head with a bottle by his fellow refugee (and former Foreign Minister) Berhanu Bayeh, causing him to bleed.
+In the book I noti ospiti, a waiter claimed that on June 2, 2004, Tesfaye was struck on the head with a bottle by his fellow refugee (and former foreign minister) Berhanu Bayeh, causing him to bleed.
 He was taken to Menelik II Hospital, where he was pronounced dead.
+However, CNN later reported that a diplomatic source from the Italian embassy declared that Berhanu was not involved in the death.